tubearchivist/tubearchivist/README.md

 * All testing and development is done with the Elasticsearch version number as mentioned in the provided *docker-compose.yml* file.
 This will be updated when a new release of Elasticsearch is available.
 Running an older version of Elasticsearch is most likely not going to result in any issues, but it's still recommended to run the same version as mentioned.

 ### Alternative installation instructions:
-- **arm64**: Newest Tube Archivist container is multi arch, so is Elasticsearch.
+- **arm64**: The Tube Archivist container is multi arch, so is Elasticsearch.
 RedisJSON doesn't offer arm builds, you can use `bbilly1/rejson`, an unofficial rebuild for arm64.
-  - NOTE: This is untested, looking for feedback.
 - **Synology**: There is a [discussion thread](https://github.com/bbilly1/tubearchivist/discussions/48) with Synology installation instructions.
 - **Unraid**: The three containers needed are all in the Community Applications.
 First install `TubeArchivist RedisJSON` followed by `TubeArchivist ES`, and finally you can install `TubeArchivist`.
 If you have unraid specific issues, report those to the [support thread](https://forums.unraid.net/topic/114073-support-crocs-tube-archivist/ "support thread").